vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The composition of the two classic Sanskrit epics was closed by the fourth century.
 Some of the new religious ideas concerning the god Siva had still made ´ it into the latest layers of the Mahābhārata.
 After the Rāmāyaṇa had been completed, mythology related to the tutelary deity of the Gupta Empire, Vis.ṇu, and his popular manifestation of Kr.s.ṇa in particular, had found expression in an Appendix to the great epic, the Harivam. śa, as well as in a new type of Sanskrit text styled ‘Ancient Lore’, i.e. Purāṇa.

 The Purāṇa as a literary genre in its first stages of development dealt with the creation of the universe, the origin of the world and its royal dynasties.
 However, as for instance the Vis.ṇupurāṇa had shown, the genre also lent itself perfectly to the circulation of popular, religious and mythological material.
-After the civilized world had recovered from a period of devastating wars and invasions, and now that Vis.ṇu had ceded his place of prominence to Siva, the ´ sixth century embraced a new form of devotioṇThe time had come to collect the mythology of the Great GoḍIn the words of the Skandapurāṇa: ‘Having heard the story of Bhārata as well as the Ancient Lore, we wish to hear about the birth of Siva’s son, Kārttikeya.’ ´
+After the civilized world had recovered from a period of devastating wars and invasions, and now that Vis.ṇu had ceded his place of prominence to Siva, the ´ sixth century embraced a new form of devotioṇThe time had come to collect the mythology of the Great God.
+In the words of the Skandapurāṇa: ‘Having heard the story of Bhārata as well as the Ancient Lore, we wish to hear about the birth of Siva’s son, Kārttikeya.’ ´

 A senior brahmin member of the Māheśvara community in Vārāṇasī, well versed in Sanskrit literature, an expert on the epic tradition, initiated in the Pāśupata sacred texts, in short, a brahmin with great prestige among his fellow believers, charismatic and dynamic, that man, let us call him the S¯uta, took the initiative to fulfil this wish and to compose a Purāṇa text that would do justice to the rich mythology of Siva and his family, that would be accessible to ´ the whole community, and, last but not least, that would validate local claims of the sanctity of holy ground by telling their Māhātmyas.
 In order to possess this authority, the text should be in the anonymous, pseudohistoric style of the Purāṇa, reportedly spoken by a sage of yore with intimate knowledge of the Great God’s own thoughts and deeds.